IPE Courses and Opportunities

 Large-scale interprofessional course designed for students in dentistry, medicine, nursing, pharmacy, and social work.
 Allows students to gain understanding of how each discipline contributes to healthcare teams, the importance of effective communication, and the role of collaboration in clinical decision making.
 Student teams rotate through modules taught at all five schools by interdisciplinary pairs of faculty.

 Read more about this course or watch a short video.

 Course listed as: Pharmacy 503, Public Health 503, Social Work 573

 This service-based course explores issues of health disparities, poverty, and the medically-underserved.
 It allows for students to use their knowledge of professional roles to address health care needs and perform effectively in team roles to plan and deliver patient/population-centered care.
-Next offered for Winter 2017, it is open to students of all health professions.
+It is open to students of all health professions.

 Read more about this course here.

 A two-part workshop series offered in February 2017 for up to eight (8) professional-level students from each U-M health science school will focus on communication with patients, families, communities, and professionals, to support a team approach for the promotion and maintenance of health and the prevention and treatment of disease.